 Degree-seeking Randolph College students are not required to apply to take Summer courses, and may register for them as soon as Summer registration opens in the Spring semester.
-Degree-seeking, graduate students in the Master of Arts in Teaching program should consult with their program adviser for information about registering for graduate courses during the Summer.
+Degree-seeking, graduate students in the Master of Arts in Teaching or the Master of Education program should consult with their program adviser for information about registering for graduate courses during the Summer.